PulkitDhamija/GeorgiaTechSubmission/README.md

 Code to change the name of the files:

 The code processes the 10-K filing directories for the company "MSFT" (Microsoft) located at the specified folder path.
 It initializes a regular expression pattern r'-(\d+)-' to match the year in the folder names.
 It then creates an empty list named years to store the extracted years.
 The code iterates through each folder in the specified directory using os.listdir(folder_path).
 For each folder, it constructs the full path using os.path.join(folder_path, folder_name).
 If the path corresponds to a directory (os.path.isdir(full_path)), it attempts to match the pattern in the folder name using re.search(pattern, folder_name).
 If a match is found, it extracts the year from the folder name using match.group(1) and renames the folder to just the year.
-Finally, it appends the extracted year to the years list.
+Finally, it appends the extracted year to the "years" list.

 To get all the file paths and hash them with their respective year:

 This code aims to collect file paths for the 10-K filings of Microsoft (MSFT) stored in the specified directory (sec-edgar-filings/MSFT/10-K).
 It initializes an empty dictionary named file_paths to store the file paths along with their corresponding years.\
-The code iterates through each year in the years list (presumably extracted in a previous step).
+The code iterates through each year in the "years" list (presumably extracted in a previous step).
 For each year, it constructs the full path to the corresponding directory using os.path.join(folder_path, folder_name).\
 The path is then appended with a trailing '/' to ensure it represents a directory.
 If the directory exists (os.path.exists(full_path)) and is not empty (files), the code retrieves the list of files in that directory using os.listdir(full_path).\
 If files are found, it selects the first file (files[0]) and constructs the full path to that file.
 This full path, along with the corresponding year (converted to an integer), is added to the file_paths dictionary.